Main navigation

 IMPORTANT CONSIDERATIONS

-• The PPSP award is for two years.
-Colleges will have to provide assurance that there is a commitment to fund the awardee for a full two years.
+• The PPSP award is for up to two years (Year 1: 2026-2027, Year 2: 2027-2028).
+Colleges and/or hiring departments will have to provide assurance that there is a commitment to fund the awardee for a full two years.

-• Though not a requirement, ideal faculty mentors are those who have some experience mentoring postdoctoral scholars and trainees.
-Co-mentors are encouraged for anyone who does not have much experience mentoring postdoctoral scholars and trainees.
+• Though not a requirement, ideal faculty mentors are those who have previous experience mentoring postdocs and terminal degree trainees.
+The inclusion of co-mentors is encouraged for anyone who does not have a substantial track record of mentoring postdocs and/or terminal degree trainees.
 See the eligibility criteria section for more information.
-Co-mentors should be faculty at Ohio State University.
+Co-mentors should be faculty at The Ohio State University.

-• The nominating faculty must have a conversation with their college liaison and discuss the funding plan before submitting the form of intent.
+• The nominating faculty mentor must have a conversation with their college liaison (listed below) to discuss how they will cover the potion of salary and benefits not provided by the OPA.
+This discussion should occur at least two weeks before the form of intent is submitted.

 College Liaisons